top of page

 What Breast Lifts Don’t Do

-• You are physically healthy and maintain a stable weight
+• You are in good physical health and maintain a stable weight

 • You do not smoke

-• You have realistic expectations
+• You have realistic expectations about the results

-• Your breasts have a flatter, elongated shape or are pendulous
+• Your breasts have a flatter, elongated shape or appear pendulous

-• When unsupported, your nipples fall below the breast crease
+• Your nipples fall below the breast crease when unsupported

 • Your nipples and areolas point downward